Higher Categories and Topological Quantum Field Theories: Introduction

-From a different perspective, in $(2+1)$ dimension, the typical state-sum model (Turaev-Viro-Barrett-Westbury invariant) involves a spherical fusion ($1$-)category.
-Thus in $(3+1)$ dimension, one would expect there to be a notion of \lq spherical fusion $2$-category' and all known categorical constructions of $4d$-invariants $(\TQFT s)$ should be a special case.
-Modoidal $2$-categories are defined in \cite{kapanov1994category}, and monoidal $2$-categories with duals are given in \cite{Baez2003705}.
-In \cite{mackaay1999spherical}, M. Mackaay proposed a definition of spherical fusion $2$-categories \footnote{In \cite{mackaay1999spherical} they are called non-degenerate finitely semi-simple semi-strict spherical 2-categories of non-zero dimension.} by introducing certain extra structures on monoidal $2$-categories with duals.
-Based on his definition, he formally defined a $4$-manifold invariant with a spherical fusion $2$-category.
-However, as explained later, his definition is too restrictive and excluded many interesting examples.
-In particular, his construction does not cover the $\TQFT$s from a \CatNameShort{$G$} due to the following proposition.
+From a different perspective, in $(2+1)$ dimensions, the typical state-sum model (Turaev-Viro-Barrett-Westbury invariant) involves a spherical fusion ($1$-)category.
+Thus in $(3+1)$ dimensions, one would expect there to be a notion of a \lq spherical fusion $2$-category' which results in the most general construction of state-sum $(3+1)$-$\TQFT$s and all known categorical invariants $(\TQFT \text{s})$ of state-sum type should fit into this framework.
+Monoidal $2$-categories are defined in \cite{kapanov1994category} and monoidal $2$-categories with duals are given in \cite{Baez2003705}.
+In \cite{mackaay1999spherical}, M. Mackaay proposed a definition of spherical fusion $2$-categories\footnote{In \cite{mackaay1999spherical} they are called nondegenerate finitely semisimple semistrict spherical 2-categories of nonzero dimension.} as monoidal $2$-categories with some additional structures.
+Based on his definition, he formally defined a $4$-manifold invariant.
+However, as explained later, his definition is too restrictive and excludes many interesting examples.
+In particular, his construction does not cover the invariant from a \CatNameShort{$G$} due to the following proposition.